lindseysim/web-common/README.md

 <a name="common-numberStringFormat" href="#common-numberStringFormat">#</a>
 *Number*.prototype.**stringFormat**([*minimum=0.001*, [*zeroFormat="0.0"*]) ⇒ `string`

-Basically wraps `Number.prototype.addCommas()` with heuristic guessing on precision to use.
+Basically wraps *Number*.prototype.[**addCommas**()](#common-numberAddCommas) with heuristic guessing on precision to use.
 The `minimum` parameter rounds any value whose absolute value is less than this to zero.
 The `zeroFormat` parameter can be used to customize how zero values are printed.
 By default it is "0.0".

 Current heuristics are: